exercism/wasm/exercises/shared/.docs/cli.md

 ## Submitting the solution

-Once none of the tests are skipped and they are all passing, you can submit your solution using `exercism submit numbers.wat`.
+Once none of the tests are skipped and they are all passing, you can submit your solution using `exercism submit <exercise-name>.wat`.

 ## Submitting Incomplete Solutions